- Visiting Us

 First Early Varieties

 ARRAN PILOT – An old favourite.
-Kidney shaped; white flesh and skin.
-Matures early and rapidly but produces high yields if left later.
-Succeeds best in light soils.
-Waxy texture and good flavour.
+Kidney shaped tubers with white flesh and skin.
+Matures early and rapidly with waxy texture and a good flavour.
 Moderate resistance to disease.

-CASABLANCA – A new high yielding variety with clean smooth white oval tubers with shallow eyes.
+CASABLANCA – A modern high yielding variety with clean smooth white oval tubers with shallow eyes.
 Good flavour.
 Ideal for chipping, baking and boiling.

-DUKE OF YORK –Long, oval – shaped potato with pale whitish-yellow skin, and light yellow flesh.
-Firm cooked texture, and a rich, sweet flavour.
-Best eaten when young.
-It will succeed in nearly all areas and soil types amongst the first earlies.
+DUKE OF YORK –Long oval shaped potato with pale whitish-yellow skin, and a light yellow flesh.
+Best eaten when young when it has a rich sweet flavour.
+An old variety that is amongst the first of the earlies.

 FOREMOST – Oval shaped; white flesh and skin.
 This cultivar has an excellent reputation for high yields with a good flavour and slightly waxy texture.
 It is ideal for boiling and mashing.

-LADY CHRISTL – Good yields of very early, firm, oval, smooth, pale yellow-skinned tubers.
-Easy to grow and well suited to growing in containers and potato bags, with good disease resistance, including golden eelworm.
-Good for boiling, steaming and sautéing.
+LADY CHRISTL – A gardeners favourite due to high early yields.
+Produces smooth, pale yellow skinned tubers.
+Easy to grow and well suited to growing in containers and potato bags, Good for boiling, steaming and sautéing.

-MARIS BARD – Oval shaped; white skin, white to cream flesh, soft yet waxy with an earthy taste.
+MARIS BARD – Oval shaped; white skin and white to cream flesh, soft yet waxy with an earthy taste.
 One of the most widely grown earlies, producing heavy crops of well-flavoured tubers.
-Suitable for boiling and most other methods but can disintegrate on cooking late in the season and lose its taste.
-Scab resistance is slight but resistance to virus is high.
+Suitable for boiling and most other methods.

 RED DUKE OF YORK – Large tasty oval tubers, deep red skin with pale yellow flesh.
-Suitable for new, roasting, summer bakers.
+Great flavour, suitable for chipping, roasting, or makes an excellent summer baker.

 ROCKET – Uniformly round; white-skinned, white flesh.
 It is firm, waxy and well-flavoured.
 One of the earliest croppers.
 Ideal for baking, boiling, chipping, mashing, roasting and for use in salads.

-SHARPES EXPRESS – Oval – pear-shaped, with white skin and creamy flesh.
-Quite good all round, but this potato needs careful cooking, especially when boiling.
+SHARPES EXPRESS – Oval with white skin and creamy flesh.
+A good flavoured potato that needs care when boiling.
 This cultivar is later than most, but tubers store well.
-A good choice for heavy soil.
+A good choice for heavy soils.

 SWIFT – Earliest potato to crop.
-Oval shaped, skin is pale yellow with creamy white flesh.
-Produces small tops and is excellent for planting in plastic tunnels and pots.
-Excellent for boiling and putting into salads.
+Oval shaped tubers with pale yellow skin and creamy white flesh.
+Produces small tops making it an excellent choice for planting in containers.
+For an even earlier crop try planting under polythene or cloches.
+Excellent for boiling or using as a salad potato.

-WINSTON – Oval shaped, cream colour flesh.
-Excellent for boiling and putting into salads.
-Large, uniform tubers.
-Drought resistant.
-A show bench favourite.
+WINSTON –Smoothed skinned Oval shaped tubers with cream colour flesh.
+Excellent for boiling and using in salads.
+Disease resistant.
+A very popular successful showbench variety.

 Second Early Varieties

-BRITISH QUEEN – Heritage Variety -Short oval tubers with white skins and shallow eyes.
-White flesh.
-Great flavour with dry, floury texture.
-This variety also has a Royal Horticultural Award of Garden Merit.
+BRITISH QUEEN – white skins and white flesh and a great flavour.
+Floury texture, making it ideal for boiling.
+This variety has a Royal Horticultural Award of Garden Merit.

-ESTIMA – Uniform oval shape with shallow eyes.
-Light yellow skin and flesh is firm.
+ESTIMA – Large uniform oval shaped tubers with light yellow skin and firm flesh.
 It has a moist texture and mild flavour.
-A popular cultivar because of its attractively shaped tubers and heavy crops.
-It has an exceptionally long season.
-Scab can be a problem.
+A heavy cropper with an exceptionally long season.
 Ideal for baking, boiling and chipping.

 KESTREL – Long oval shaped; white/blue skin, pale yellow flesh and purple eyes.
-A new Scottish variety reputed to have an excellent flavour.
-In recent trials this cultivar produced one of the highest yields of medium sized tubers.
+A modern Scottish variety with an excellent flavour.
+A popular showbench variety with medium sized tubers.
 Ideal for baking, roasting and especially for chipping.

-MARFONA – Oval shaped; yellow skin; pale yellow flesh.
-A high yielding variety which produces large uniform tubers and has good drought resistance.
+MARFONA – Oval shaped; yellow skin; pale yellow waxy flesh.
+A high yielding variety which produces large uniform tubers which has good drought resistance.
 Ideal for boiling, baking, mashing and roasting.
-Good all round with no discolouration.

-NICOLA – Oval to long oval-shaped tubers.
+NICOLA– Oval to long oval-shaped tubers.
 Smooth yellow skin and deep yellow flesh.
 Shallow eyes.
 The texture is waxy with an excellent buttery taste.
 Good resistance to scab.
-Use at early maturity for salads / boiling.
+A very popular salad potato

 WILJA – Oval shaped; pale yellow flesh.
 It is a very popular cultivar due to its excellent flavour, cooking qualities, high yields and reliability.
 Ideal for boiling, baking and chipping.

-CARA – Round or oval shape; white skin with pink eyes, cream flesh.
+CARA – Round or oval shape; white skin with pink eyes and creamy flesh.
 Mild flavour and moist waxy texture.
-High yielding late maincrop cultivar.
-Sprouted seed will ensure an earlier crop.
-Susceptible to slug damage.
-Resistant to some forms of eelworm.
-Ideal for all methods, especially wedging.
+High yielding late maincrop cultivar that is disease resistant.
+Best used for roasting, baking or for wedges.

-DÉSIREE – Oval shape with shallow eyes, smooth red skin, and pale creamy yellow flesh.
+DÉSIREE – Smooth red skin, and pale creamy yellow flesh.
 A very popular cultivar due to its heavy cropping, consistent performance, and success in most soil types.
 It is tolerant of dry conditions and the firm textured tubers have an excellent flavour.
-Good all round cooking qualities – holds its shape well when cooked.
+Good all-round cooking qualities – holds its shape well when cooked.
 Said to be the world’s most popular red potato.

+SARPO KIFLI – A high yielding salad potato and can be kept until Spring.
+Long shape with creamy white flesh.
+Good all-round disease tolerance.
+Ideal for growing in raised beds and containers.
 SARPO MIRA – Late main crop.
 Long oval tubers with red skins and shallow eyes.
 Cream flesh.
 A vigorous variety capable of growing in a wide range of conditions.
-Extraordinarily disease (blight) resistant.
+The first of the Sarpo varieties developed by the Hungarian Sarvari family, very disease (blight) resistant.

 SETANTA – Almost completely resistant to foliar blight.
 Has a red skin with contrasting yellow flesh.
 Produces large oval tubers with a good flavour.
 With a high dry matter, they make a great all-round potato.
 Great for mashing, roasting, chipping and boiling.